japanese-document/lit/src/data-context.md

 In this case `<code-editor>` would provide an API for adding language modes via context, and plugin elements would consume that API and add themselves to the editor.

-### Data formatters, link generators, etc.
+### データフォーマッタ、リンクジェネレータ等

 Sometimes reusable components will need to format data or URLs in an application-specific way.
 For example, a documentation viewer that renders a link to another item.
 The component will not know the URL space of the application.

 In these cases the component can depend on a context-provided function that will apply the application-specific formatting to the data or link.